HIP Graduate Student Award Key Information

 Transfer, Reallocation, Mentor Changes

 Students may request a reallocation of funds from one expense category to another.
 This written request must specify the dollar amount, which categories are impacted, and a justification as to why this change is necessary.
-Mentor changes and transfers are allowed and must be submitted to ASH staff for approval prior to change.
+Mentor changes may allowed and must be submitted to ASH for approval prior to change.

 Progress and Final Reports